MacGyer/ext-generator-public/README.md

-# WP Generator - Public Issue Tracker
+# CMS Extension Generator - Public Issue Tracker

-If you encounter any issues while using the plugin and theme boilerplate generator at https://wp-generator.pluspunkt-coding.de create an issue record here.
+If you encounter any issues while using the extension boilerplate generator at https://ext-generator.pluspunkt-coding.de create an issue record here.